A New Cross-Space Total Variation Regularization Model for Color Image Restoration with Quaternion Blur Operator: Introduction

 To find more efficient manners of coupling, various studies explore color space transformation methods to generate regularization functionals on new color space.
-The chrominance, luminance, or R/B component was formed through a weighted linear combination of the R, G, and B channels of the color image in \cite{cks01}.
+The chrominance, luminance, or R/B component was formed through a weighted linear combination of the R, G and B channels of the color image in \cite{cks01}.
 This process is also represented as $\sum_{k}~TV(u_k \circ \psi)$ in \cite{dms16}, where $\psi$ is an orthonormal transform to describe the color space transformation.
 Besides, the human eye is highly sensitive to changes in the opponent color channel.
 In \cite{sy14}, the opponent transform is employed to transform the RGB color space into the opponent space and the decomposition of the coupling of color channels is allowed.
-Jia, Ng and Wang \cite{jnw19} recently introduce a saturation-value TV (SVTV) model (given later in \eqref{e:svtv}) based on quaternion representation of color images.
-The SVTV regularization functional successfully reflects the physical principle of the human visual system and considers the coupling of red, green, and blue channels.
-So the SVTV model reconstructs color images of high quality and with slight color infection.
-The SVTV ragularization has been combined with other methods to handle other image processing tasks and the corresponding modified models achieve at a high level on numerical performance; see \cite{hmwz21,wpm20,ws22,wym22} for instance.
+Recently, a novel saturation-value TV (SVTV) regularization model is introduced in \cite{jnw19} based on quaternion representation of color images and the existence and uniqueness of the solution are proved.
+Such SVTV regularization functional successfully reflects the physical principle of the human visual system and considers the coupling of color channels.
+So SVTV reconstructs color images of high quality and with slight color artifacts.
+In these years, the SVTV regularization functional has been combined with other methods to handle other image processing tasks and the new models achieve at a high level on numerical performance; see \cite{hmwz21,wpm20,ws22,wym22} for instance.
+Above models consider color image restoration in a single color space and their regularization functionals have been well known for their prior on color edges.

-Above models consider color image restoration in a single color space and thier regullarizations have been well known for their prior on color edges.
-Can their advantages be combined into one model?
-A natural way is to define a learnable regularization term that can chararize the color structures in different color spaces.
-(See the general model \eqref{e:gene}.)
-It is expected to perform bettter than those with single color space regularization.
-Color image restoration models with cross color space regularition terms breaks out the limitations in terms of preserving color and texture information.
-This is shown in Section \ref{ss:regularization} and also in Section \ref{s:experiments}.